-Term Meaning in this document National Credit Act National Consumer Credit Protection Act 2009 National Credit Code National Credit Code at Sch 1 to the National Credit Act National Credit Regulations National Consumer Credit Protection Regulations 2010 person Has the meaning given in s5 of the National Credit Act PI insurance Professional indemnity insurance Pt 2 (for example) A part of the National Credit Code (in this example numbered 2), unless otherwise specified reg 8 (for example) A regulation of the National Credit Regulations (in this example numbered 8), unless otherwise specified relevant State Criminal Organisations Acts The Crimes (Criminal Organisations Control) Act 2009 (NSW), the Criminal Organisation Act 2009 (Qld) or the Serious and Organised Crime (Control) Act 2008 (SA), as applicable representative Has the meaning given in s5 of the National Credit Act responsible manager A credit licensee's responsible managers will be the following people, or a subset of these people, who have been identified as people who the licensee relies on to demonstrate competence to engage in credit activities: when the licensee is a single natural person-the licensee; when the licensee is a body corporate-each director, secretary or senior manager of the body corporate who would perform duties in relation to the credit activities to be authorised by the licence; and when the licensee is a partnership or the trustees of a trust-each partner or trustee who would perform duties in relation to the credit activities to be authorised by the licence RG 203 (for example) An ASIC regulatory guide (in this example numbered 203) s35 (for example) A section of the National Credit Act (in this example numbered 35), unless otherwise specified senior manager Has the same meaning as in s9 of the Corporations Act third-party home loan credit assistance Home loan credit assistance where the credit assistance relates to credit secured by real property and neither the licensee nor its representatives will be the credit provider Transitional Act National Consumer Credit Protection (Transitional and Consequential Provisions) Act 2009
+Term Meaning in this document low cost credit contracts Has the meaning given in s13E of the National Credit Code.
+Note: For more information on low cost credit contracts, see RG 281.
+National Credit Act National Consumer Credit Protection Act 2009 National Credit Code National Credit Code at Sch 1 to the National Credit Act National Credit Regulations National Consumer Credit Protection Regulations 2010 person Has the meaning given in s5 of the National Credit Act PI insurance Professional indemnity insurance Pt 2 (for example) A part of the National Credit Code (in this example numbered 2), unless otherwise specified reg 8 (for example) A regulation of the National Credit Regulations (in this example numbered 8), unless otherwise specified relevant State Criminal Organisations Acts The Crimes (Criminal Organisations Control) Act 2009 (NSW), the Criminal Organisation Act 2009 (Qld) or the Serious and Organised Crime (Control) Act 2008 (SA), as applicable representative Has the meaning given in s5 of the National Credit Act responsible manager A credit licensee's responsible managers will be the following people, or a subset of these people, who have been identified as people who the licensee relies on to demonstrate competence to engage in credit activities: when the licensee is a single natural person-the licensee; when the licensee is a body corporate-each director, secretary or senior manager of the body corporate who would perform duties in relation to the credit activities to be authorised by the licence; and when the licensee is a partnership or the trustees of a trust-each partner or trustee who would perform duties in relation to the credit activities to be authorised by the licence RG 203 (for example) An ASIC regulatory guide (in this example numbered 203) s35 (for example) A section of the National Credit Act (in this example numbered 35), unless otherwise specified senior manager Has the same meaning as in s9 of the Corporations Act

-Term Meaning in this document unlicensed COI lender Has the meaning given in s5 of the National Credit Act, as modified by item 2.4 of Sch 2 to the National Credit Regulations you Applicant for a credit licence or an unlicensed COI lender
+Term Meaning in this document third-party home loan credit assistance Home loan credit assistance where the credit assistance relates to credit secured by real property and neither the licensee nor its representatives will be the credit provider Transitional Act National Consumer Credit Protection (Transitional and Consequential Provisions) Act 2009 unlicensed COI lender Has the meaning given in s5 of the National Credit Act, as modified by item 2.4 of Sch 2 to the National Credit Regulations you Applicant for a credit licence or an unlicensed COI lender